Teen Alcohol Rehab

 There are several factors to consider before making the final decision.
 Here are some things that you should look for to fully help your teen:

-- Parent involvement and family therapy programs
+- Parent involvement and family therapy sessions

 - Customized treatment plans according to your teen's needs